bowlarbear/yeti-2.0/CONTEXT_FOR_ADVISORS.md

 The coins are on the chain.
 Destroy the node and the vault is still there.
 The discs do not require a calendar to keep working.
-A 7–10 year M-Disc refresh is cheap caution, not a condition of the design.
+A 7–10 year DVD refresh is cheap caution, not a condition of the design.
 Heirs do not need two machines kept warm in advance.
 Run your own node.
 Do not treat a vendor backend as the high-security option.